America’s Job Center to hold virtual recruitment

-PALMDALE — America’s Job Center of California, located at 38510 Sierra Highway in Palmdale, will host a virtual recruitment for a foundry/manufacturing company in Palmdale
+PALMDALE — America’s Job Center of California, located at 38510 Sierra Highway in Palmdale, will host a virtual recruitment for a glass manufacturing company in Lancaster seeking to fill window glazier positions.

-Positions are available for foundry welders, foundry grinders, and foundry molders.
-Positions are entry-level, but with some experience, and offer long-term steady employment, benefits, eight-hour days/40 hours per week, and opportunity for advancement.

-Requirements include a high school diploma or GED, with knowledge and/or experience in desired position a plus.
+Requirements include a high school diploma or GED, with knowledge and/or experience in window glazier position, a California driver’s license with a clean record, a resume with relevant experience, with construction background is a plus.
+Applicants must have the ability to: perform physically demanding tasks and lift up to 60 pounds; read and understand blueprints; set glass doors/windows into frames, bolt metal hinges, locks, handles and other hardware to attach frames and walls; drive the truck to work locations and unload tools and equipment; lift, hold, and secure glass panels and mirrors into position with putty, cement, screws, or bolts; work overtime when needed; and pass a drug test.

 [Information via news release from the city of Palmdale.]